Best Accessible Cities in Europe for 2026

 Park Güell | Barcelona

-3. Know your right when flying with a wheelchair.
-Check out our guide for flying with a manual wheelchair or with a power wheelchair.
+3. Know your rights when flying with a wheelchair: The rules and processes vary depending on whether you use a manual or power wheelchair.
+Read our guide to flying with a manual wheelchair or with a power wheelchair.